duckdb/duckdb-web/docs/sql/data_types/literal_types.md

 DuckDB has special literal types for representing `NULL`, integer and string literals in queries.
 These have their own binding and conversion rules.

-> Prior to version 0.10.0, integer and string literals behaved identically to the `INTEGER` and `VARCHAR` types.
+> Prior to DuckDB version 0.10.0, integer and string literals behaved identically to the `INTEGER` and `VARCHAR` types.

 ## Null Literals